First Church and Parish in Dedham: Joshua Bates

 After Haven's death, an effort was made to limit the term of the minister rather than granting him a life tenure.
 The next occupant of the pulpit, from 1803 to 1818, was Joshua Bates.
 He was first called to be the associate pastor with Jason Haven in 1802 and was ordained on March 16, 1803 "before a very crowded, but a remarkably civil and brilliant assembly."
 Three months later, Haven died.
 There were some who opposed his call, but Fisher Ames made an eloquent speech of support and this was enough to issue a call.
-Several members, including Fisher Ames' brotherNathaniel, left the church, however, and became Episcopalians.
+Several members, including Fisher Ames' brother Nathaniel, left the church, however, and became Episcopalians.

 During his pastorate, the Lord's Supper was administered every six weeks.
 On the Thursdays preceding, he would preach the Preparatory Lecture.
 Students in the nearby school were marched to the meetinghouse to listen to the lecture, and Bates would visit the school on Mondays to quiz students on the catechism.

 Politically, he was an ardent Federalist while the town and the church were strongly anti-Federalist.
 His sermons often were intolerant of those whose politics who differed from his own.
 He believed Thomas Jefferson to be an infidel and that Jefferson's followers, including those in Dedham were at best doubtful Christians.
 Bates also gradually withdrew from allowing guest ministers to preach, a common and popular practice at the time.
 The more orthodox members of the church believed it to be supporting heresy when ministers who leaned Unitarian were invited to preach.

 The anti-Federalist members of the congregation didn't like paying taxes to support hear Federalist sermons, and the liberal parishioners didn't like the exclusion of other voices from the pulpit.
 In 1818, Bates asked to be dismissed from the church to accept the presidency of Middlebury College.
 It is assumed that many in the congregation were glad to let him go.
 His last sermon was delivered on February 15, 1818.
 Bates went on to become Chaplain of the United States House of Representatives.